srguiwiz/nrvr-commander/README.md

 Other than src/, files in dev/ are NOT going into the Python package.

-Details for hosting on different operating systems are kept in docs/.
+Details for hosting on different operating systems (Linux, Mac OS X) are kept in docs/.

 Good example uses (demonstrating utility) are **dev/examples/make-an-el-vm-001.py** (guest command line Enterprise Linux),